arbor-sim/arbor/doc/co_morphology.rst

   Note that branch 0 (right) is composed of segments 0, 1, and 2 (left).

-The soma is the first segment, labeled with tag 1.
-The dendritic tree is a simple y-shaped tree composed of 4 segments, each labeled with tag 3.
+The soma is the first segment, labelled with tag 1.
+The dendritic tree is a simple y-shaped tree composed of 4 segments, each labelled with tag 3.
 The first branch is composed of 3 segments: the soma segment and the first two segments in the dendritic tree because the segments have parent child ordering and no fork points.